Krithik-sri/keyloggerv1/README.md

    python keylogger.py
    ```

-## Legal & Ethical Disclaimer

-This software is provided for educational purposes only.
-The author is not responsible for any misuse of this software.
-Please ensure you have permission from the owner of the system before deploying this keylogger.
-Unauthorized access to computer systems and data is illegal and punishable by law.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Thanks to the open-source community for the libraries and tools that made this project possible.